Night vision goggles may have hampered helicopter pilots before crash with jet, experts tell NTSB

 Rick Dressler, an official with medevac operator Metro Aviation, told the board on Thursday it is difficult to identify other aircraft in the night sky around Reagan National, especially if a key onboard locator system was switched off, as Army choppers routinely did.

-Dressler said that he and other civilian helicopter pilots in the area have long been concerned about the Army and Air Force helicopters flying around Reagan airport.
+Dressler said that he and other civilian helicopter pilots in the area have long been concerned about the military helicopters flying around Reagan airport.

 “I don’t like saying this.
 I’ll say it again on the record,” Dressler, a former Army aviator and retired Air Force officer, said.
 “I’m speaking for my group there.
 We we are all very uncomfortable when those two units are operating.”